CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/C/APP.3.6 DNS server.md

 #### APP.3.6.A8 Domain Name Management [IT Leader]

 It MUST be ensured that registrations for all domains used by an institution are renewed on a regular and timely basis.
 It MUST be determined by an employee who is responsible for managing the Internet domain names.
-If an Internet service provider is commissioned with the domain administration, MUST be taken to ensure that the institution retains control over the domains.
+If an Internet service provider is commissioned with the domain administration, MUST be taken to ensure that the institution retains control of the domains.

 #### APP.3.6.A9 Create an emergency plan for DNS servers